 How to make sure you maximize your edge at the tables then?
 The solution is to always play with players who are less-skilled and experienced.
 Poker is a game played between people, and you’re not competing against the house as in other gambling games like sports betting or blackjack.
 This is also the reason why poker can be so profitable over a long period of time.

-You should start with micro or low stakes online or at the smallest table you can find at your local casino to play with players who are making large mistakes on every street.
+You should start with micro or low stakes online or at the smallest poker table you can find at your local casino.
+Why do we recommend this?
+There’s a simple reason for it: To be able to play with players who are making large mistakes on every street!
 If you choose to play online you can use a Heads-Up Display (HUD) to recognize loose players.
 Players with over 35% VPIP (voluntarily put money in pot) are almost always bad in a ring game, as they can’t help but play too many hands.
 Most of the time they’re passive too.

 - Limping in an unopened pot preflop